Phenomenologically viable gravitational theory based on a preferred foliation without extra modes

 In this theory this extremely narrow window is safely satisfied by putting $\beta = 1$.

-The PPN analysis for solar-system phenomena applies for asymptotically flat configurations.
-We have seen that for this theory these configurations are exactly the same of the kcH-theory, hence we may take the results of the kcH-theory.
-For the nonprojectable $z=1$ Ho\v{r}ava theory the PPN coefficients were obtained in Ref.~\cite{Blas:2011zd}, and they can be adapted to the kcH-theory \cite{Bellorin:2016hcu}.
-The PPN parameters coincide with the values of General Relativity, except for
+The second analysis is given by the PPN parameters valid for solar-system phenomena.
+This kind of observational bound applies for asymptotically flat configurations.
+We have seen that the asymptotically flat configurations of this theory are exactly the same of the kcH-theory, hence we may take the results of the kcH-theory.
+For the nonprojectable $z=1$ Ho\v{r}ava theory the PPN coefficients were obtained in Ref.~\cite{Blas:2011zd}.
+Those authors used the generally-covariant version of the theory that introduces a gauge scalar field.
+The resulting covariant theory coincides with the hypersurface-orthogonal Einstein-aether theory, and it is also called the khronometric theory \cite{Jacobson:2000xp,Blas:2009ck,Jacobson:2010mx,Foster:2005dk}.
+In turn, the PPN coefficients of the generic nonprojectable Ho\v{r}ava theory found in \cite{Blas:2011zd} can be adapted for the kcH-theory \cite{Bellorin:2016hcu}.
+The result for the kcH-theory, and hence for this theory, is that the PPN parameters coincide with the values of General Relativity, except for

 The current stringtest bound is $\alpha_2^{\mbox{ PPN}} < 10^{-9}$ \cite{Will:2014kxa}.
 Since $\beta$ has already been set equal to $1$, it seems that in order to satisfy this bound safely the better choice is to set $\alpha = 0$.
 We remark that this and the $\beta = 1$ condition can be implemented without modifying the essential physical features of this theory.
 In particular, condition $\alpha = 0$ drops the $a_i a^i$ term out from the $z=1$ potential.
 In this theory this terms is not crucial for the stability of any extra mode, because there is not extra mode.
 Indeed, in the perturbative analysis we solved the constraints explicitly and got the propagating field equations.
 The condition $\alpha = 0$ is not in contradiction with the procedure used there.
 Moreover, in the phenomenological criteria the coupling constants of the terms of higher order derivatives are left completely unaffected.